duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 data is written there permanently during the manufacturing.

-Used for storing firmware and software that does not need to be changed ferquently
+Used for storing firmware and software that does not need to be changed frequentlya

 ex:
 - BIOS